Britney Spears and Sam Asghari Announce That They Have "Lost Our Miracle Baby" - E! Online

 "It is with our deepest sadness we have to announce that we have lost our miracle baby early in the pregnancy," Britney and Sam wrote on May 14.
 "This is a devastating time for any parent."

-The pair, who have previously spoken about wanting to have children together, acknowledged that they perhaps "should have waited to announce until we were further along" in their pregnancy journey, but simply said that they were "overly excited to share the good news" with the rest of the world.
+The pair, who have previously spoken about wanting to have children together, acknowledged that they perhaps "should have waited to announce until we were further along" in their pregnancy journey.

+However, they simply said that they were "overly excited to share the good news" with the rest of the world at the time.
-Britney and Sam also revealed that they're leaning on one another for support during this incredibly difficult time.

-"Our love for each other is our strength," they shared.
-"We will continue trying to expand our beautiful family."
+Britney and Sam revealed that, amidst this incredibly difficult time, they're leaning on one another for support, adding, "Our love for each other is our strength."

+They also shared that they still hope to "expand our beautiful family" together in the future.
+Britney has two sons, Sean Preston, 16, and Jayden James, 15, who she shares with her ex-husband Kevin Federline.

 "We are grateful for all of your support," Britney and Sam concluded.
 "We kindly ask for privacy during this difficult moment."